You're between clubs.

 • and acceptable miss patterns.

-That doesn’t mean every shot works perfectly.
+Most importantly, they commit once the decision is made.
+That doesn't mean every shot works perfectly.
 It means the decision itself feels clear enough to swing confidently.
+And over time, that clarity matters far more than chasing perfect precision.

 The Real Shift — From Numbers to Decisions